Rules

 Defining Rules

-Rules glue together scopes and actions to define which actions you want to perform on which application methods.
+Rules glue together scopes and actions to define which actions you want to perform on which application method.

 inspectit: